benbhall/benbhall.github.io/_posts/2021-02-09-dotnet-core-automatic-windows-updates.md

 ---
 title: Automatic updates in Windows for .NET Core and .NET 5
-excerpt: A reminder to be cautious and think about heeding the warning window that comes up for Visual Studio projects from external sources.
+excerpt: Making it that little bit easier to keep up with security patching.
 date: 2021-01-09
 permalink: /dotnet-core-automatic-windows-updates/
 categories: